nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
 Use case resumes from step 2.

+**Use case (UC20): Check for reservations made for a date and time**

+**MSS**

+1. User enters the command to check the reservations made for a date and time.
+2. System shows the reservations that are on that date and time.

+   Use case ends.

+**Extensions:**

+* 1a.
+System detects invalid command format of date/time.
+    * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted.
+Use case resumes from step 2.

+* 1b.
+System detects that there are no reservations made for that date and time
+    * 1b1.
+No reservations are displayed

+      Use case ends

+**Use case (UC21): Check for reservations made for a date**

+**MSS**

+1. User enters the command to check the reservations made for a date.
+2. System shows the reservations that are on that date.

+   Use case ends

+**Extensions:**

+* 1a.
+System detects invalid command format of date/time.
+    * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted.
+Use case resumes from step 2.

+* 1b.
+System detects that there are no reservations made for that date
+    * 1b1.
+No reservations are displayed

+      Use case ends

+**Use case (UC22): Check for reservations made for a time on the current date**

+**MSS**

+1. User enters the command to check the reservations made for a time on the current date.
+2. System shows the reservations that are on that time on the current date

+   Use case ends

+**Extensions:**

+* 1a.
+System detects invalid command format of date/time.
+    * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted.
+Use case resumes from step 2.

+* 1b.
+System detects that there are no reservations made for that time on the current date
+    * 1b1.
+No reservations are displayed

+      Use case ends

 **Use case (UC16): Set the tables of the restaurant inside the app**